-The upper surfaces of large horizontal members or panels of a floor or a roof (Groups B1, B2, C1, C2, D1, D2) may have a protective membrane (e.g. plastic or fabric-type membrane, or a liquid-applied membrane when suitable) applied before installation.
-Any joints and interfaces should be sealed immediately once such members or panels are installed to prevent rain and melt water from seeping through gaps and getting trapped within the wood members.
-Ideally this selected protective membrane will serve permanently as part of the designed assembly.
-For example, a floor assembly, located in an indoor environment once the building is completed, does not need a water-resistive membrane.
-But a thin and robust membrane, ideally highly vapour permeable (e.g., building paper), may be installed to serve as a protective membrane for construction.
-This membrane, if it is not self-adhesive, can be removed once the floor is sheltered or simply retained, particularly when concrete topping will be installed on the floor.
-For a roof, work can be co-ordinated to pre-install part of the selected roofing membranes, which is typically thick, heavy-duty, and has a very low vapour permeance.
-Such membrane will slow down drying and may have to be removed to accelerate drying once wetting occurs.
-It may not be easy to remove self-adhesive membranes under such circumstances.
-Roofs should always be built with positive slopes to drains or scuppers to carry away surface water and prevent ponding.
+The upper surface of a large horizontal member or a panel of a floor or a roof (Groups B1, B2, C1, C2, D1, D2) may have a protective membrane (e.g. a plastic or fabric-type membrane, preferably selfadhered or liquid-applied when suitable) pre-applied before installation (Wang 2016b).
+Any joints and interfaces should be immediately sealed once the members or panels are installed to prevent rain and meltwater from seeping through the gaps and getting trapped within the wood members.
+This membrane should resist wear and tear and remain water resistant for the duration of construction.
+Ideally the selected protective membrane will serve permanently as part of the designed assembly.
+For example, for a roof it can be co-ordinated to pre-install part of the selected roofing membrane, which is typically thick, heavy-duty, and has a very low vapour permeance.
+The membrane has to be removed to accelerate drying if wetting occurs; however, it may not be easy to remove a self-adhered membrane.
+A floor assembly or an elevator shaft, which is located in an indoor environment once the building is completed, does not need a water-resistive membrane in the final assembly.
+But a thin and strong membrane, ideally highly vapour permeable, may be installed to serve as a protective membrane for construction.
+This membrane, if it is not self-adhered, can be removed once the floor or elevator shaft is sheltered; or simply retained, particularly when concrete topping will be installed on the floor.
+Note that the vapour-permeable building paper and plastic housewrap products commonly used in exterior walls are not able to prevent water ingress from a horizontal surface for a long exposure time (Wang 2016b).

-In a wet climate (e.g., rain, snow), a temporary roof may be installed to shelter the construction, for materials or assemblies which are highly susceptible to water uptake and are very slow in drying, or highly susceptible to staining and would require costly efforts for remedial treatments.
+In a wet climate, a temporary roof may be installed to shelter the construction of materials and assemblies, which are highly susceptible to water uptake and are very slow in drying, or highly susceptible to staining and would require costly remedial treatments (e.g., Groups B2, C2 and D2).
 Such weather protection is common in the repair and retrofit of existing buildings to maintain normal living conditions (see an example in Figure 11).
-It would be beneficial in new construction if the budget allows.
-Fixed tents, similar to those used in retrofits, are primarily used to protect roof and cladding installation to avoid construction delays in a rainy or snowy climate (Figures 10, 12).
+It would also be very beneficial in new construction if the budget allows.
+Fixed tents, similar to those used in retrofits, can be built with scaffoldings and tarps to protect roof and cladding installation (Figure 10, Figure 12).
 Movable tents, which are raised as each storey is built, have been used in large timber projects in Europe (see an example in Figure 13).

-Compared to a fixed tent, a movable roof will have more stringent structural and mechanical requirements and therefore will cost much more.
-The cost of installing a temporary roof for protection during construction may be offset by the prevention of time loss, increased construction efficiency, and the elimination of re-drying or remedial treatments after on-site wetting.
-Such a method should be compared with other protection means (e.g., pre-applying membranes) to identify the most effective and economical measure when necessary.
+Compared to a fixed tent, a movable roof has more stringent structural and mechanical requirements and therefore costs much more.
+The cost of installing a temporary roof for on-site protection may be offset by prevention of time loss, increased construction efficiency, and elimination of re-drying and other remedial treatments resulting from on-site wetting.
+Such a method should be compared with other measures (e.g., pre-applying membranes) to identify the most effective and economical on-site protection.

-Figure 11 Weather protection during retrofit of a building in Vancouver
+Figure 11 Weather protection using a fixed temporary roof during retrofit of a building in Vancouver

-Figure 12 Using a tent to protect roof construction in Norway (Photo courtesy of Fristad Bygg)
+Figure 12 Using a fixed temporary roof to protect roof construction in Norway (Photo courtesy of Fristad Bygg)

-Figure 13 Using a movable tent to protect the entire construction in Sweden
+Figure 13 Using a movable temporary roof to protect the entire construction in Sweden